mongodb/specifications/source/server-selection/server-selection.rst

 specification prevent drivers from crippling new nodes with connection storms.

 An alternative approach to this would be to prefer selecting servers that already have available connections.
-While this could help reduce latency, this approach does not achieve the benefits of routing operations away from slow servers or of preferring newly introduced servers.
-Additionally, this approach could lead to the same node being selected repeatedly rather than spreading the load out among all suitable servers.
+While that approach could help reduce latency, it does not achieve the benefits of routing operations away from slow servers or of preferring newly introduced servers.
+Additionally, that approach could lead to the same node being selected repeatedly rather than spreading the load out among all suitable servers.